Lovel-web/RelaxShopping-/SETUP_GUIDE.md

 1. Go to https://app.netlify.com/
 2. Click "Add new site" → "Import an existing project"
-3. Connect to GitHub and select your Zeezy Pro repository
+3. Connect to GitHub and select your RelaxShopping repository
 4. Netlify should auto-detect the settings
 5. Before clicking "Deploy", click "Advanced" to add environment variables